Yom Kippur War: Soviet active aid

 Soviet advisors were reportedly present in Syrian command posts "at every echelon, from battalion up, including supreme headquarters".
 Some Soviet military personnel went into battle with the Syrians, and it was estimated that 20 were killed in action and more were wounded.
 In July 1974, Israeli Defense Minister Shimon Peres informed the Knesset that high-ranking Soviet officers had been killed on the Syrian front during the war.
 There were strong rumors that a handful were taken prisoner, but this was denied.
 However, it was noted that certain Soviet Jews were allowed to emigrate just after the war, leading to suspicions of a covert exchange.
 The Observer wrote that seven Soviets in uniform were taken prisoner after surrendering when the Israelis overran their bunker.
 The Israelis reportedly took the prisoners to Ramat David Airbase for interrogation, and treated the incident with great secrecy.

 Soviet fighter pilots stationed in Egypt as advisors and instructors may have participated in combat operations.
-There are several references to Soviet personnel being captured which were never officially confirmed, including a US State Department mention of a report from an Israeli Air Force pilot which claimed that two Soviet MiG pilots had been captured, and the account of an Israeli paratrooper reservist who claimed that while mopping up bunkers near Suez City, his force captured four or five Soviet officers.
+There are several references to Soviet personnel being captured which were never officially confirmed, including a US State Department mention of a report from an Israeli Air Force pilot which said that two Soviet MiG pilots had been captured, and the account of an Israeli paratrooper reservist who said that while mopping up bunkers near Suez City, his force captured four or five Soviet officers.
 Israeli officers who reported great difficulty in command and control due to jamming of their radio frequencies attributed the improved jamming capabilities they were facing to the Soviets.
 According to Gideon Remez and Isabella Ginor, Soviet Spetsnaz commandos twice conducted raids behind Israeli lines on the Egyptian front in the early days of the war and captured two Israeli Centurion tanks after killing their crews so that their upgraded guns could be studied.

 Israeli military intelligence reported that Soviet-piloted MiG-25 Foxbat interceptor/reconnaissance aircraft overflew the Canal Zone.